 In addition to her role at CanTeen, Pandora is an Adjunct Associate Professor at the University of Sydney, and a practicing clinical psychologist.
 She has over 50 publications including peer reviewed journal articles, chapters and books, and in the past 5 years has been a Chief Investigator on grants worth more than $7 million.
 She led the development of the Adolescent and Young Adult Psychosocial Care Manual that is used by clinicians throughout the world, is a member of 8 international and national advisory groups and is a co-chair of the Scientific Organising Committee for the International AYA Congress.

-Dr Fiona McDonald is the Research and Evaluation Manager at CanTeen, where she has worked for seven years.
+Dr Fiona McDonald is the Research Manager at CanTeen, where she has worked for nine years.
 Her research investigates the psychosocial impact of cancer (including familial cancer) on adolescents and young adults, including their concerns and unmet needs – she is also involved in the development and implementation of measures and interventions for this population.

 Fiona is instrumental in translating research into organisational practice and evaluating the programs and services that CanTeen provides to support young people impacted by cancer.

 Evaluation Manager, Canteen and Senior Research Fellow, School of Women’s and Children’s Health, University of NSW